 Join us for our annual retreat to Hopscotch House—October 10

-We will retreat again at the Hopscotch House in Prospect, KY on Saturday, October 10—all day—with an overnight option on Saturday night.
+We will retreat again at the Hopscotch House on Saturday, October 10—all day—with an overnight option on Saturday night.
 Cost is $20 including one boxed dinner (no potluck).
 WWW will provide individually wrapped snacks and each participant will bring a sack lunch.
 We can accommodate a maximum of ten persons for the day and five persons overnight.
 Registration for the retreat is open now!

 Of course, we will comply with health department guidelines, masks on inside except when eating or reading our work aloud (in the early evening,) spaced at a minimum six-foot distance.
 We will bring our own sack lunches.